HendElHout/Automatic-Room-Temperature-Scheduler-with-Feedback-Logic/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue if you have suggestions or find bugs.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. *(Make sure you add a LICENSE.md file to your repository)*

 ## 📧 Contact